Community Certification

 Getting Started

-We need expert volunteers in every domain willing to:
+We need experts in every domain willing to:

 - Help define certification criteria for their field